Aristotle classifies causes into four:

 It is true that some secondary events like a murder or an earthquake has to have a cause- or several causes.
 The policeman would look for the motive; the geologist would theorize on the movement of plates beneath the earth’s surface or a new water reservoir that had been recently constructed and exerts undue pressure on the crust.

-Greek Philosopher Democritus (About 460-390 BC) who conceived atoms had stated that a first cause is not a necessity.
+Greek Philosopher Democritus (About 460-390 BC) who conceived atoms as the primordial thing of all matter had stated that a first cause is not a necessity.
 If you look around, he said, you could find several things that existed without a cause.

 Principle of Sufficient Reason